TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-celadon-tower.md

 - Take sable robes, hazel wand, and spell hoard ring.
 - Level 1: Take **Magus Illusion** cantrip.
 - Level 1: Take **Dishearten** spell attribute.
-- Level 1: Take **Dominate** spell attribute.
-- Level 1: Take **Expose** spell attribute.
+- Level 1: Take **Domination** spell attribute.
 - Level 1: Take **Overpower** spell attribute.
 - Level 1: Take **Sniper** spell attribute.
-- Level 1: Take **Targeted** spell attribute.
 - Level 1: Take the **Commanding Mind** feat.
 - Level 2: Increase **MIN** and **ARC** by +1.
 - Level 2: Take the **Crippling Conditions** feat.
 - Level 3: Take **Magus Sound** cantrip.
+- Level 1: Take **Expose** spell attribute.
 - Level 3: Take **Shatter** spell attribute.
+- Level 1: Take **Targeted** spell attribute.
 - Level 4: Increase **MIN** and **INT** by +1.
 - Level 4: Take the **Willful Alienist** feat.
 - Level 5: Take the **Wizard's Passage** daily spell.

 ## Levels

 When you take a level in this class after level one, increase your health by 1, stamina by 1, willpower by 4, and luster by 2.

 ### Level 1

 All Paladins of the Celadon Tower have the same three features: wizard's exit, cantrips, and spell attributes.
-Choose 1 cantrip and 6 attributes or 2 cantrips and 4 attributes.
+Choose 1 cantrip and 4 attributes or 2 cantrips and 2 attributes.
 You can apply 1 attribute to a standard spell attack.
 Add additional attributes at the cost of 3 **WIL** each.
 You cannot apply more than 3 attributes to one attack or apply multiple range attributes.

 - **Wizard's Exit:** Once per skirmish as a move action, you may move up to your speed and at any point enter a natural object such as a tree or boulder and reappear up to 20 squares away from behind another natural object.
 - **Cantrips:** Weak, but useful spells.